MiczFlor/RPi-Jukebox-RFID/documentation/developers/docker.md

 The Dockerfile is defined to start all Phoniebox related services.

-Open <http://localhost:3000> in your browser to see the web application.
+Open <http://localhost:3000> in your browser to see the Web App.

 While the `webapp` container does not require a reload while working on it (hot-reload is enabled), you will have to restart your `jukebox`